A 12-year-old Montana boy was found dead in a living room, police say grandparents and uncle 'tortured' him - Local News 8

 Detectives found video from about two years ago in which James “appeared to be a healthy and well fed boy,” court documents said.
 At the time of his death, detectives said James “appeared to be emaciated,” according to the documents.

-“I believe the systematic torture and beatings are perpetrated on the victim in this case that led to his death,” Bjorn Boyer, deputy county attorney with the Gallatin County Attorney’s Office, told CNN affiliate KTVH-TV.
+“I believe the systematic torture and beatings are perpetrated on the victim in this case that led to his death,” Bjorn Boyer, deputy county attorney with the Gallatin County Attorney’s Office, said during the relatives’ initial appearance in court to have bail set.

 The suspects have all three been charged with one count of deliberate homicide, according to court documents.

-Note: CORRECTION: A previous version of this story incorrectly described the context in which the deputy county attorney commented on the case.
-He made the comments in court.